crowdtainer/dapp-contracts/README.md

 # For Linux users:
 sh <(curl -L https://nixos.org/nix/install) --daemon

+# Run this or login again to use Nix
+. "$HOME/.nix-profile/etc/profile.d/nix.sh"

 # For MacOS users:
 sh <(curl -L https://nixos.org/nix/install) --darwin-use-unencrypted-nix-store-volume --daemon
 # In case of MacOS arm (M1) issues, you may want to run everything under Rosetta.